alp-turan/SugarByte/README.md

      - serviceTest package: the unit testing code for the service classes
         - Class: AlarmServiceTest
         - Class: LogServiceTest

+There are in total 22 references throughout our code.
+The references are structured in the same order as the code (ie reference 1 is in the Database Manager class, and the references are added chronologically starting from the DatabaseManager class until the final 22nd reference which is in the LogServiceTest class).

 ## Contributing to the development